island-is/island.is/handbook/technical-overview/adr/0014-logging-apm-monitoring.md

 - Good, because it is a relatively low cost running this stack
 - Bad, because there are no ready Dashboards for our stack
 - Bad, because we need to develop this package ourselves and it would be a while before we can use it
+- Bad, because due to a disagreement between AWS and the company behind the open source Elasticsearch, there is some uncertainty about its future on the AWS platform
 - Bad, because we need to operate this ourselves - run, monitor, upgrade, integrate addons

 ### DataDog